DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 If you are employed to teach more than one subject, then physics, general or combined science or a language or languages must make up at least 50% of your time in the classroom.
 Your school can tell you how much of your time is allocated to teaching eligible subjects.

+You will not be eligible if you are teaching English, unless it is combined with an eligible subject.

 Examples of eligible teaching jobs include:

 * 50% modern foreign languages (for example, French, Spanish or German) and 50% another subject (for example, history)